Child Support Process

 • checkedAll printed applications must be signed in blue or black ink.

 • checkedGather as much information as possible.
 The more information you provide helps us expedite the child support process.
-If a divorce order or other court order for support exists, please be sure to provide a copy with your application.
+If a divorce order or other court order for parentage, custody, visitation, or support exists, please provide a copy with your application or as soon after opening your case as possible.
+Any delay in providing the order or needed case information can delay payments.

 • checkedApproximately 20 business days after we receive your application, you will receive notification in the mail informing you that your case is open.